ssbsukirat/medicine/Immune, inflammatory, rheumatological/SLE.md

 		- low birth weight
 		- CNS development anomalies
 		- adult metabolic syndrome
-- Hydroxychloroquine and lowest possible glucocorticoid must be used
+- Hydroxychloroquine and lowest possible glucocorticoid must be used +/- Azathioprine
+- Avoid Breast-Feeding if treating SLE
+- SLE + APLA + prior fetal loss
+	- LMWH + low-dose Aspirin
+	- Warfarin is teratogenic
+	- NOACs safety unknown so not to be given
+-